esiteq/PocketMine-Panel/README.md

 </ol>
 # Compatibility
 <p>This control panel works on Linux and tested on Debian distribution.
 It will not run on Windows - i am not a Windows specialist.
 Maybe later I will add Windows support.</p>
+# Support
+<p>There is no any kind of support offered for this project.
+I am very busy working on other projects.
+Will work on bug fixes and new features when I have time.</p>
 # Screenshots
 <p>This panel is very simple.
 It uses Bootstrap from Twitter.</p>
 <p><img src="http://i.imgur.com/IOYVZ0g.png" /></p>